MrEnder0/Grid9/README.md

 ### High priority

 - Allow and conditions in if and while statements.
+- Add intergration with other open source apps.

 ### Low priority

 - Add grid9 url handler for running grid9 files by clicking a link.
-- Add intergration with other open source apps.
+- Add a update command to cli.

 ## Contributing